 The hardest thing we tackled in the room was the Shiplap looking peel and stick wallpaper (Available HERE).
 I think this wallpaper would be so easy to install IF you have walls with a regular ceiling.
 But the angled ceilings in this room made the installation QUITE a project.
 I stopped and started this wallpaper project several times until we got it finished.
 If you look closely it is not perfect.
 But in this case, done is better than perfect.
 It is so easy to remove, so if we get tired of it, we can simply pull right off.
 It does not ruin the paint!

 We spent a lot of time searching for the right bedding.
 I wanted to find a comforter instead of a duvet because I find that Duvets are so hard to keep neat.
 And if I want my kids to actually make their beds, I have to make it easy for that to happen!

 We settled on this comforter set from Pottery Barn Teen.
 While it is listed as a quilt, it is a true comforter.
 It is nice and fluffy and not too heavy of a material.

 The sheets are from one of our favorite bedding companies, California Design Den.
 I have talked about these sheets before as we also have them in our master bedroom.
-I love these sheets because they are so reasonably priced and also hold up so well!
+I love these sheets because they are so reasonably priced.
 We have had them for several months and they are just as soft and cozy as when we first got them.